ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 {{fig-RS-AS}} shows an interaction example considering a CoAP observation and a full query of the TRL.

+In this example, the Authorization Server does not support the "Cursor" extension (if it supports diff queries at all).
+Hence the 'cursor' parameter is not included in the payload of the responses to a full query request.

 ~~~~~~~~~~~
 RS                                                 AS
 |                                                   |